maryagnesnoble/resume-1/resume.md

 ### Profile {#profile}

-Experienced political writer and editor with skills in viral content creation and promotion.
+Experienced political writer and editor with exceptional skills in viral content creation.

 ------